hazelcast-guides/spring-hazelcast-pipeline-dispatcher/README.md

 # Overview

-This connector enables the use of Hazelcast Pipelines to service HTTP Requests.
+This connector enables the use of Hazelcast Pipelines to service REST/HTTP Requests.
 One major benefit of this approach is the ability to have multiple implementations of a service and control the amount of traffic directed to each, enabling blue/green style deployments.
+It also enables web service implementations to be managed within Hazelcast in the same way that event processing workloads are managed, thus simplifying operations.

 Some additional advantages of this approach are:
 - The Spring Boot application is very light and stateless.
 It is easy to scale simply by running multiple instances behind a load balancer.